rokath/trice/docs/TriceUserManual.md

 - A pre-build step `trice insert` generates the `Id(12345)` part.
 Examples:
   - `trice i` in your project root expects a til.json file there and checks sources and **til.json** for changes to insert.
-  - `trice i -v -i ../../../til.json -src ../src -src ../lib/src -src ./` is a typical case as automated pre-build step in your project settings telling **trice** to scan the project dir and two external directories.
+  - `trice i -v -i ../../../til.json -src ../src -src ../lib/src -src ./` is a typical case as automated pre-build step in your project settings telling Trice to scan the project dir and two external directories.
 Even `trice i` is fast, it is generally quicker to search only relevant places.

 ###  26.5. <a id='user-code-patching-examples'></a>User Code Patching Examples

-- A *Trice* **ID** is modified as shown in these cases:
+- A Trice **ID** is modified as shown in these cases:
   - Previously inserted (patched) user code copied to a different location:

     ```C